projectvitalis/qih/papers/QIH-paper.md

 Why define health using the second derivative of entropy flux?
 Why not just use $\Phi(t)$ or its first derivative $\frac{d\Phi}{dt}$?

-Because health is not just about entropy flow—it’s about **the ability to adjust that flow**.
+Because health is not just about entropy flow.
+It’s about **the ability to adjust that flow**.

 - $\Phi(t)$: how much entropy is exported
 - $\frac{d\Phi}{dt}$: whether that export is increasing or decreasing